JetBrains/lincheck/src/jvm/benchmark/org/jetbrains/kotlinx/lincheck_benchmark/README.md

 ```

 By default, this task collects only per-iteration statistics,
-without the information about the running time of each invocation.
+without the information about the running time of each invocation,
-It is because this information significantly increases the size of the produced reports.
+because this information significantly increases the size of the produced reports.
 If you need per-invocation statistics, run the `jvmBenchmarkSuite` task
 with the `statisticsGranularity` option set to `perInvocation`: